 Book a FREE Hanoi Free Tours To Temple of Literature!

 Vietnamese art performances don’t win a point in fanciness or complexity.
 In fact, the performances are normally seen in small stages.
 However, each performance is unique in its own way.
 Water Puppet Show is one-of-a-kind performance you cannot see anywhere else.

-Water Puppet Show is truly an unique form of art.
+Water Puppet Show is truly a unique form of art.
 It’s not plainly a music show or a play.
-It somehow a mixture between two of them and with storylines of Vietnamese folk tales.
+It somehow a mixture between two of them and with storylines of Vietnamese folktales.

 If you’re curious enough, come and figure out how they perform it!